 The Tenor Saxophone

-Since the body is larger, the tenor produces a lower and deeper sound and requires more air to be played, which can be challenging for beginners.
+The tenor produces a lower and deeper sound.
+Because it is larger, it requires more air to be played and can be challenging for beginners.

-Many students choose the tenor as a next step.
-Sometimes this is due to the tone quality of the tenor.
-Each instrument has its own quality, and students develop a preference once they acquire experience.
+Tenor saxophone is the next step for many students.
+Sometimes this is due to the tone quality of the tenor and sometimes a student simply needs to grow a little before playing it.
+Since each of the saxophone instrument has its own unique quality, students develop a preference once they acquire enough experience.

 The Soprano Saxophone

-The soprano is not usually recommended as a choice for beginners.
-It is considered more challenging to control and is not commonly heard in a wide range of musical styles.
+The soprano sax is more challenging to control and not commonly heard in a wide range of musical styles.
 For many reasons, it is not usually a musician’s primary instrument but rather a secondary choice.

 The Baritone Saxophone

 The Baritone is a low pitched saxophone.
-Most student’s do not choose this instrument to begin their studies, and it becomes a next step from the Alto or Tenor.
+Because of it’s size, most student’s do not choose this instrument to begin their studies.
+It becomes a next step from the Alto or Tenor.
 Even though it is heavier, it is relatively easy to keep playing in tune, unlike the soprano.
 Most musicians agree that it is no more difficult to play than the tenor.

-Choosing the saxophone is a popular choice due to its versatility, its use in a wide variety of musical styles, and its tone quality.
-While there are 6-8 sizes of saxophones, including the four we mentioned above, beginners’ most common choice is the alto and then the tenor saxophone.
+Many musical styles use the saxophone because it is extremely versatile and has a unique tone quality.
+For this reason, it is a popular choice.
+While there are 6-8 sizes of saxophones, including the four we mentioned above, the most common choice for beginners’ is the alto, followed by the tenor saxophone.
 Once a student gains experience with consistent saxophone lessons for beginners, there are many saxophone choices and sizes a music student can add to their repertoire.